leolanese/Angular-BehaviorSubjects-to-Signals/README.md

 # Practical guidance: from BehaviourSubject to Signal using Angular

+> Angular favour signal() / computed() / effect() for component-local or simple service state; reserve BehaviorSubject / Observables for event streams (HTTP, websockets, router events, etc)

 ## Summary

+🟩 Purpose:
-- Purpose: Shows how Angular 17’s signal() API can substitute RxJS BehaviorSubject for simple state handling.
+Shows how Angular signal() API can substitute RxJS BehaviorSubject for simple state handling

-- Key points
+🟩 Key points
-BehaviorSubject drawbacks: manual .next(), explicit subscriptions, risk of leaks. signal() advantages: push-based reactive primitives built into Angular; no subscriptions; template-friendly change detection.
+- BehaviorSubject drawbacks: manual .next(), explicit subscriptions, risk of leaks
+- signal() advantages: push-based reactive primitives built into Angular; no subscriptions; template-friendly change detection

 ## Working example

-I added two small, focused examples to illustrate the move from a BehaviourSubject-based pattern to the new Angular 17 signal style:
+I added two small, focused examples to illustrate the move from a BehaviourSubject-based pattern to the Modern Angular signal style:

-- BehaviorCounterComponent – a classic counter that stores its value in a BehaviorSubject, updates via .next() and exposes count$ for the template’s async pipe.
+🟩 BehaviorCounterComponent – a classic counter that stores its value in a BehaviorSubject, updates via .next() and exposes count$ for the template’s async pipe.

-- SignalCounterComponent – the same idea re-implemented with signal(0), computed() for a derived value, and update() for state changes.
+🟩 SignalCounterComponent – the same idea re-implemented with `signal(0)`, `computed()` for a derived value, and update() for state changes.

-> Both are declared as standalone components, use OnPush change detection and are routed under /behavior and /signal respectively.
-The default route now redirects to the BehaviourSubject version, so switching between the two is just a URL change.
+> Both are declared as standalone components, use OnPush change detection and are routed under `/behavior` and `/signal` respectively.
+The default route now redirects to the BehaviourSubject version, so switching between the two is just a URL change

 ## Practical guidance